Launching to Cloud Nine: DoD’s Reference Orbits

 Orbit No. 6: GTO

 GTO, or Geostationary transfer orbit, is an elliptical orbit that is commonly used to transfer a satellite from LEO to GSO, geosynchronous orbit.
 Because of its transfer function, the GTO is a type of Hohmann transfer orbit.
 The EELV reference orbit for the GTO has an apogee altitude of 19,323 nmi and a perigee of 100 nmi.
-The inclination for the GTO is 27 degree and the EELV expects that a launch platform will be able to carry a payload weighing 18,000 pound to such orbit.
-The sizing requirement for this orbit is both Payload Category A and Payload Category B.
+The inclination for the GTO is 27 degree and the EELV expects that a launch platform will be able to carry a payload weighing 18,000 pound to such orbit, with Payload Category A and Payload Category B sizing requirements.

 Orbit No. 7: Molniya